spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/05-add-aws-accounts.md

 ## Add AWS Account to Palette

-1. Log in to [Palette](https://console.spectrocloud.com) as Tenant Admin.
+1. Log in to [Palette](https://console.spectrocloud.com) as Tenant admin.

 2. Go to **Tenant Settings** > **Cloud Accounts** and click **+Add AWS Account**.